 Yoga and Ayurveda are like inseparable siblings – the union of Universal Wisdom.
 The combination of these two sciences brings forth a system of healing for physical, mental and spiritual health and happiness.
-The best way of learning and integrating anything into our life is through direct experience.

 In this Foundation on Ayurveda program, led by Victoria (Tory) Hyndman, you will experience how we are all made up of nature's five great elements, the Pancha Mahabhutas (Ether, Air, Fire, Water, and Earth) and how to live according to these laws of nature, enabling us to meet our fullest individual potential.